JamesSkemp/words/content/post/guide-to-one-philosophy-of-life-revision-1.md

 +++
-title = "Guide to One Philosophy of Life: Revision 1" summary = "Part of my philosophical perspectives on life, from January 30, 2002 to September 29, 2002." draft = false comments = true date = "2002-09-29T21:25:00-05:00"
+title = "Guide to One Philosophy of Life: Revision 1" description = "Part of my philosophical perspectives on life, from January 30, 2002 to September 29, 2002." draft = false comments = true date = "2002-09-29T21:25:00-05:00"